tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 ### Node Consistency

-A variable is node-consistent if all unary oper
+A variable is node-consistent if all unary constraints are satisfied upon its domain

+- Easiest to achieve
+- Simply set the domain to be the $\cap$ of all unary constraints and original domain

+### Arc Consistency

+A variable is arc-consistent